bakame-php/aide/src/Enum/README.md

 - the type of enum via the `isBacked` and `isPure` method;
 - the names of each cases with the `names` method;
 - the possible values for the Enum with the `values` method;
-- the `associative` method which returns an associative array contains the string name and their respective values;
 - the `nameOf` which returns the name associated with a specific `value`
-- the `toJavaScript` which returns a Javascript structure equivalent to the current Enum.(see `JavaScriptConverter` for more details)

 ```php
 <?php